 Hint, specialists in control and automation and information technology for the oil and gas industry, played a crucial role in obtaining the certification.
 Firstly, they were instrumental in the certification of the pipeline’s security.
 “In gas transport, the difference in pressure is utilized.
 At the beginning of the route, in Russia, there is a compressor station which brings the gas under high pressure so that it can flow to Germany.
 This high pressure brings with it risks because the pipe can only handle a limited amount of pressure.
 Moreover, the temperature of gas decreases when it is pressurized.
 Such reduction in temperature has an impact on the mechanical properties of the steel in the pipeline, which is also a risk,” says Hoekstra.
 In order to overcome this, an electronic security system had to be constructed to ensure that the temperature and the pressure could be monitored.
 However, it proved difficult to get the system certified by Det Norske Veritas.
 “The point was the technical design was all right, but in many ways it was not well documented.
 For certification, of course, that was a problem, because if you can’t demonstrate how you built it you also can’t obtain certification for it.”
 That’s where Hint came in.
 “I knew Hint from my time with Shell and knew what they had to offer.
 Hint’s people are top experts and the company has a number of specialists in the field of safety systems.
 They studied our system in detail, so we could get around the certification.”

 Hint was not only involved in the engineering & construction of the process safety system, but also in the establishment of a system for measuring the quality of gas.
 “Building a system to measure pressure or temperature is not that difficult, but it is very difficult to create a system that can accurately determine the quality of gas,” says Hoekstra.
 “The gas that we carry through Nord Stream is not one component, but is a blend of different components.
 Hint has helped us to build gas analyzers that can determine, on the basis of the samples, the blend’s composition.
-The gas must, for example, contain enough combustible hydrocarbon gas molecules and that is measured by
+The gas must, for example, contain enough combustible hydrocarbon gas molecules and that is measured by our analyzers.”

 Now that the project has been completed Hint plays a more limited, background role.
 The Nord Stream organization is now building up its own expertise on its measurement and processing systems.
 Hint is primarily engaged in the transfer of knowledge about effective documentation, among other things.
 They will also be involved with Nord Stream again when certifications expire.
 Moreover, there are plans for a second project involving a third and fourth pipeline.
 Hint is also likely to perform work for this project.
 “Preparations to build a third and fourth Nord Stream pipeline are still underway,” says Hoekstra.
 “It is far too early to get Hint there because we are mainly concerned with the routing and scheduling now, but perhaps later.
 Hint employs truly, high-level experts and it is fair to say that Hint fulfilled a small, yet very important role.
 They have been really critical in the certification and the License to Operate.